AdobeDocs/campaign-web-learn.en/help/design-the-delivery/create-content-with-the-ai-assistant-content-accelerator.md

 ---
-title: Create content with the AI Assistant in Campaign - Content Accelerator
+title: Create content with the AI Assistant for content generation
-description: Learn how to use the AI Assistant in Campaign - Content Accelerator to generate channel aware content for real-time 1:1 and batch campaigns that resonate with the target audience.
+description: Learn how to use the AI Assistant for content generation to generate channel aware content for real-time 1:1 and batch campaigns that resonate with the target audience.
 feature: Email Design
 role: Admin, Developer, Leader, User
 level: Beginner, Intermediate, Experienced